 Section 3.2.
 Such disclaimer shall be made in writing, orally, or both prior to a student speech at any school event or graduation ceremony.

-Interstate Compact on Educational Opportunity for Military Children Model Policy [required][new]
+Interstate Compact on Educational Opportunity for Military Children Policy

 The Board of The Leadership School adopts the following policy, effective on the date of adoption by the Board.